 - Mondo Oowada from Dangan Ronpa swears significantly more than any of the other students.

-- Dio from Virtue's Last Reward has sworn quite a bit.
+- Dio from Virtue's Last Reward.
 While the other characters also swear, someone counted the amount of times the word "fuck" has been used, and made a (somewhat spoilery) pie chart.
-At 39.5 "fucks," Dio has dropped more F-Bombs than the rest of the cast in both games combined.
+At 39.5 "fucks," Dio has dropped nearly as much F-Bombs than the rest of the cast in all three games combined.

 - Bob the Crab from The Dugs--Baseball Comics tends to be the only cussing character in The Las Vegas Tsunami.
 His speech is usually bleeped out by black boxes with alternative wording.